Error: Error 1325. EsriPyFldr is not a valid short file name

 Perform a clean uninstallation of ArcGIS for Desktop before installing the new version.
 For more information on uninstalling ArcGIS for Desktop, refer to the following web help document, ArcGIS for Desktop Help: Uninstalling ArcGIS for Desktop.

-After performing the installation, use the following steps to ensure a clean uninstallation of ArcGIS for Desktop:
+Use the following steps to ensure a clean uninstallation of ArcGIS for Desktop:

 - From Windows Explorer, Navigate to C:\Program Files (x86), and remove the ArcGIS folder.